 Countries in which MNT Remains a Public Health Threat

-Working with partners, UNICEF has immunized over 113 million women in 50 countries and as has helped eliminate MNT in 29 countries, including Uganda, Mozambique, Turkey, Burundi and Liberia.
-Two of the most recent successes include the elimination of MNT in Cameroon in January, 2013 and in China in October, 2012.
+Working with partners, UNICEF has immunized over 118 million women in 50 countries and as has helped eliminate MNT in 33 countries, including Uganda, Mozambique, Turkey, Burundi and Liberia.
+Two of the most recent successes include the elimination of MNT in Sierra Leone and Gabon in September, 2013.

 MNT has been eliminated in more than half of the countries from the original 1999 list, but there is still much work to do to protect women, mothers and newborns from this deadly but easily-preventable disease.

 Today MNT remains a public health threat in 26 countries:

 Lao People's Democratic Republic